iluwatar/java-design-patterns/command/README.md

 ---
-title: "Command Design Pattern in Java: Examples, Explanation, and Use Cases"
+title: "Command Pattern in Java: Empowering Flexible Command Execution"
+shortTitle: Command
 description: "Learn about the Command design pattern in Java with real-world examples, detailed explanations, and practical use cases.
 Understand how this pattern encapsulates requests as objects to support undo operations and more."
 category: Behavioral
 language: en